mkazuyuki/docs/ESX-Host-Cluster-QSG.md

     - select [No operation] as [Final Action]
     - [Finish]

-#### Adding Monitor which make remote iSCSI VM and ECX keep online.
+#### Adding the custom monitor resource for keeping remote iSCSI VM and ECX online.
 - on Cluster Manager
   - change to [Operation Mode] from [Config Mode]
   - right click [Monitors] > [Add Monitor Resource]